michaelmcmillen/travel-one/README.md

 ## Introduction

 The travel-one project looks to develop a continuously growing application and the CI/CD pipeline around it.
 The project is less to do about a feature rich application (however this will come with time), and more around the containerisation, deployment and automated testing around it.

+As of September 2024, the application provides key information & data i.e. capital, currency, currency symbol etc based on a users search criteria.
+Country information is stored in a Postgres DB and queried based upon the input country name.

+A following country input, allows the user to view the currency conversion i.e. USD 1 = GBR 0.76, based on the original search input, and the second search input.
+This currency conversion is queried from a request to an external [exchange rate API](https://www.exchangerate-api.com).

 ## Setup